-The weather depends on the season you wish to trek and area you wish to journey.
-The Terai gets extremely hot during the summer with temperatures reaching up to 35- 36 degree Celsius, the hills fall under the range of 20-30 degree Celsius while the Himalayas are always cold.
-Winters are pretty cold and can reach verylow temperatures during the nights.
+The weather depends on the season you wish to trek and the area you wish to journey to.
+The Terai gets extremely hot during the summer with temperatures reaching up to 35- 36 degrees Celsius, the hills fall under the range of 20-30 degrees Celsius while the Himalayas are always cold.
+Winters are pretty cold and can reach very low temperatures during the nights.

 There are no official age restrictions imposed by the government of Nepal.
 However, it is recommended to not trek alongside children under 8 years or adults over 70 years, especially, if you are going for the difficult treks into the Himalayas.
 However, we do recommend hiring an extra porter in case things get difficult for the children or adults during the trek.
 Providing prior information for horse riding and back riding are also essential if you want those services to be available during the trips.

 You do not have to someone with rippling muscles for enjoying trekking.
 Experience is only needed only if you are going for challenging treks, peak climbing, or expeditions.
 For most of the treks throughout Nepal, sound fitness levels and a Himalayan spirit to enjoy the trek is more than enough.
 However, we advise you to have travel and medical insurance and inform us of any medical conditions you might have before the trip officially begins.

 If you are going mountain climbing or taking on challenging routes you will face a certain degree of difficulty.
 We, at Ace Vision Treks, provide ample acclimatization time for travelers to adapt to the altitude.
 Thus, you will have a comfortable time while traveling.
 However, with most of the treks including the base camps, the journey is relatively easy and you will get familiar with the trail in no time.
 As for tours, they generally occur close to cities so, you have no reason to worry about the difficulty or modern amenities for the journey.